CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Standards Committee Participants

 Experts active in technical committees for electrical safety, EMC, or energy systems.
-Engagement is oriented toward methodology development for architectures not addressed by existing standards.
+Coordination is oriented toward methodology development for architectures not addressed by existing standards.

 Environmental and Safety Assessors